 Especially since people were saying they had it coming about the Kobe Earthquakes, too.

 There were also people saying this kind of comment about almost every other kind of natural disaster - count how many people make comments of "Well your fault, you chose to live there" whenever a wildfire breaks out or a tornado blows away half the town.

 Maybe not so much tornadoes, but building your house in a wildfire zone is rather inexcusable.
 The US Forest Service are smart people.
 They know all about forest fires and wildfires and will cheerfully tell you where there is a high risk of said forest and wildfires.
 If you build your house in one of said zones because of the pretty view, and a wildfire or forest fire occurs, like it does many a year, and then your house burns down, well, that's that.
 The same goes for flood and hurricane zones.
 You built your house on sand in a flood zone.
 Then a flood happens.
-This isn't in respect to people in developing nations who live in a mudslide zone but have no choice, this is more people who can build their house where ever they really please and do so in a bad area to build a house.
+This isn't in respect to people in developing nations who live in a mudslide zone but have no choice, this is more people who can build their house wherever they really please and do so in a bad area to build a house.
 However, it's worth keeping in mind that there can be freak accidents...

 The Canadian attitude towards Toronto is lukewarm at best.
 The stereotype is that Torontonians are self-centered, money-grubbing fussbudgets who panic at the mere mention of snow.
 Nowhere is this attitude more prevalent than Quebec, the Prairies and Northern Ontario.
 Imagine the reaction when, after a particularly nasty snowfall (about a metre; child's play for Quebec, the North or the Prairies) the mayor of Toronto called in the Armed Forces to assist.
 With snow.
 In Canada.
 You don't need to, actually.
 The reaction was laughter.
 Lots of it.

 Britain also gets this quite a lot.